 - Offline classes, if you live near a major metropolitan area.

-- Online courses, like Springboard’s AI/Machine Learning Career Track, which comes with a job guarantee.
+- Online courses, like Springboard’s Machine Learning Engineering Career Track, which comes with a job guarantee.

 Once you have the grounding of an internship, your online freelance profiles will carry more weight.
 Platforms like Upwork may be competitive, but you can find great opportunities for long-term work and well-paid side projects that enable your portfolio to grow.